turbanisch/chinese-countryname-regex/README.md

 ### Files

 All output files are saved in `data/`.
-The regular expressions added manually to ISO3 codes are in `data-raw/regexes.csv`. `dict.csv` differs from this file by including additional columns (e.g., country name in English) to create a more comprehensive conversion table.
+The regular expressions added manually to ISO3 codes are in `data-raw/regexes.csv`.
+Feel free to merge other variables (such as short and long country names) using `iso3c` as the merge key to come up with a conversion table that suits your needs.

 - `overview.csv`: Links to country-specific Wikipedia pages.
 - `countrynames.csv`: Short name, full (official) name and name variants for each language variant
-- `dict.csv`: Only ISO3 codes, country name in English and regular expressions.
+- `variants_simplified`: List of unique country name variants in simplified Chinese that can be used to test the regular expressions.
+  The list is based on `countrynames.csv` but has been tweaked to include only entries that should be matched by the regular expressions.
+This involves removing ambiguous or outdated variants found by web crawling and adding missing ones (such as 台湾 for TWN).

 ### Language variant codes